fingerprintjs/botd-integrations/fastly/wasm/README.md

 3. Go to the `Service configuration`, edit the `Domains` section and add a domain.
 For testing purposes, you can use `{some-name}.edgecompute.app` format.
 For more information, take a look at [Fastly documentation](https://developer.fastly.com/learning/concepts/routing-traffic-to-fastly/#computeedge).

-4. Edit the `Origins` section.
+4. Go to `Hosts` in `Origins` section.

    4.1.
 Create a new host with the URL of the web application you want to protect, name it `backend`.
 For demo purposes, you can also use our sample app with `botd-example-app.fpjs.sh` URL.
-Select correct TLS setting for your app (in most production cases preserve default `Yes, enable TLS and connect securely using port 443`, for our sample app switch to `No, do not enable TLS.
+Click on a pen icon to modify the host, then, select correct TLS setting for your app (in most production cases preserve default `Yes, enable TLS and connect securely using port 443`, for our sample app switch to `No, do not enable TLS.
 Instead connect using port 80`).
 Update settings.

    4.2.
-Create a new host with the URL of the botd API - `botd.fpapi.io`, name it `botd`.
-Stick with the default `Yes, enable TLS and connect securely using port 443` settings.
+Create a new host with the URL of the botd API - `botd.fpapi.io`.
+Click modify the host, fill `Name` field as `botd`, choose `Yes, enable TLS and connect securely using port 443` setting, click `Advanced options` at the end of the page and fill `Override host` field as `botd.fpapi.io`.

    4.3.
-Create a new host with the URL of the CDN - `script-proxy.edgecompute.app`, name it `cdn`.
-Stick with the default `Yes, enable TLS and connect securely using port 443` settings.
+Create a new host with the URL of the CDN - `script-proxy.edgecompute.app`.
+Click modify the host, fill `Name` field as `cdn`, choose `Yes, enable TLS and connect securely using port 443` setting, click `Advanced options` at the end of the page and fill `Override host` field as `script-proxy.edgecompute.app`.

 5. Download the `botd-compute-edge-<version>.tar.gz` package from the [releases](https://github.com/fingerprintjs/botd-integrations/releases) and upload it to the `Package` section.